Zilliqa/zilliqa-developer/core/viewchange.md

 11. View change consensus completed/stalled
 a.
 If stalled, wait for timeout and re-run view change consensus with a new candidate leader
 12. Remove faulty leaders (found in Faulty leader vector) from DS Committee
-13. Add faulty leaders (found in Faulty leader vector) to the back DS Committee
+13. Add faulty leaders (found in Faulty leader vector) to the back DS Committee (if not in guard mode)
 14. Recalculate `m_consensusMyID` by searching for own node inside the DS committee
 15. Set new DS `m_consensusLeaderID`
 16. Store VC block to persistent storage